Luxury bedroom ideas – 25 ways to design a boutique hotel-worthy room

 'You can pick out colors from these patterns to finish the scheme when choosing your bedding and other decorative accessories.’

-Choose the right design for your space and follow the latest bedroom trends to take a feature wall to the next level.
+Choose the right design for your space and follow the latest bedroom trends to take a feature wall to the next level with wall mural ideas.
 From hand-blocked panels to digitally printed vistas, murals of picturesque landscapes are an expressive way to bring epic scale and romance to a scheme

 In luxury bedroom ideas you want to use calm colors that evoke the pace and tranquility of far away shores.